Pinafore/cl1-hw/project/qa.md

 Create a better system for answering questions
 ----------------------------------------------
 The is most straightforward.
 Given some text, predict what the answer is.
+If more than a couple teams do this project (or the next), we can create a leaderboard to compare systems on heldout systems.

+This can be through:
+1. Adding additional data
+2. Using better retrieval systems
+3. Trying to train on multiple datasets at once
+4.

 Create a better system for knowing when to signal to answer
 -----------------------------------------------------------